Local government land use regulation

 Local governments and landowners may enter into phased development agreements and housing agreements.
 In the past, local governments had the authority to enter into land use contracts however this authority was repealed and all of the existing contracts will be terminating on June 30, 2024 (or earlier).

-A subdivision servicing bylaw regulates and sets out the requirements for the provision of works and services that are needed as part of the subdivision of land.
-The subdivision of land is a complex process that may require special expertise and a number of steps to reach approval.
+Regional districts and municipalities may establish a subdivision servicing bylaw that regulates and sets out the requirements for the provision of works and services that are needed as part of the subdivision of land.

 Each Islands Trust local trust committee has most of the same planning and land use management power and authority as a regional district board.